niths4u/juvini/README.md

 ## Introduction

 Plotting graphs are one of the most important aspects of EDA.
-Graphs give intuitive insights based because it is processed by our natural neural networks trained and evolved non stop for years.
-This tool is designed to allow data science users work on plotting the graphs rather than spending time on codes and analysing different methods of each plotting library.
+Graphs give intuitive insights because it is processed by our natural neural networks trained and evolved non stop for years.
+This tool is designed to allow data science users to work on plotting the graphs rather than spending time on codes to do it.
 This tool has several levels.
 Highest level is where the user just have to input the entire data frame and the code will take care of giving all plots based on the data type for all combinations.
 Just like the way pairplot works for numerical datatypes.

 ## Requirement